Skip to main content

 The daily metrics from your wellness app create a detailed proxy narrative of your endocrine system’s function.

-Third parties, from to advertising firms, understand this language.
+Third parties, from data brokers to advertising firms, understand this language.
 They are not necessarily interested in you as an individual, but in the patterns you represent.
 To them, your data is a commodity.
 They can purchase, aggregate, and analyze these digital whispers from millions of users, building sophisticated profiles that go far beyond simple demographics.
 An entity that acquires this data does not need a medical degree to draw conclusions.
 They simply need to see the patterns.

 Consider the logic.
 A user logging consistently poor sleep, low HRV, and high stress levels fits a profile of potential adrenal dysfunction.
 A female user whose cycle tracking data shows increasing irregularity in her late 30s or 40s, coupled with notes on hot flashes or mood swings, fits a profile for perimenopause.